rickwysocki/hugo-site/content/portfolio/sharing-chatgpt/index.md

 ## Description

 Writing courses will need to adapt to the prevalence of AI tools such as ChatGPT and their complex roles in the writing process.
 I created the brief tutorial below for students to acknowledge their use of ChatGPT in writing, specifically by sharing relevant conversations when submitting assignments.
-I have adapted the tutorial as a webpage since the original version was created with Canvas (my university's learning management system) which for privacy and technical reasons can't be included on this site.
+I have recreated the tutorial as a webpage since I wrote the original version using Canvas (my university's learning management system) which for privacy and technical reasons can't be included on this site.
 I created and edited the screencaptured images using Snagit.

 ## Tutorial